 Each unique combination of user (email account) on the device and app connecting to the backend resource displays as a separate record in the in the Sentry tab.
 If there are multiple accounts on the device, then each User is listed.
 If multiple apps are being used, then each app (User-Agent) is displayed as a separate record.

-- "Information displayed in each record for a connection from a managed device" on the next page. - "Taking action on a record for a connection from a managed device" on the next page.
+- "Information displayed in each record for a connection from a managed device" below. - "Taking action on a record for a connection from a managed device" below.

 Information displayed in each record for a connection from a managed device